Here are the US states with travel restrictions

 All travelers to New Jersey from states that have a Covid-19 testing positivity rate of 10% or higher or have 10 people test positive for every 100,000 residents is asked to quarantine for 14 days.
 This rule does not apply for visitors spending less than 24 hours in the state.

-The state government is also asking travelers to fill out a voluntary survey regarding information about where you are traveling and your destination.
+The state government is also asking travelers to fill out a voluntary survey regarding information about where they are traveling and your destination.

 New Mexico